Skip to main content

 QueueBusy event property rename

-Low impact The $connection property on Illuminate\Queue\Events\QueueBusy has been renamed to $connectionName to align with other queue events.
+Impact: low The Illuminate\Queue\Events\QueueBusy event property $connection has been renamed to $connectionName for consistency with other queue events.

 // Laravel <= 12.x